How To Stay Safe Online

 I can create new categories and sub-categories.
-Then I can move one of the entries to another location with simple drag and drop.
+I can move entries to other locations with simple drag and drop.

 For the below example I went into the Financial area and created a new entry.
 I asked it to generate a random password.
 I can make that longer and shorter, and I can select the character classes it uses.
 Normally the password contents are hidden, I have clicked on the "eye" buttons to show what it has done.

-You can also make an entry that exists just for the "Notes" area.
-I have one named "Credit Cards" that has the number, expiration date, CVV number, PIN, and the 24-hour customer service telephone number for each of my cards.
+You can also make entries that exist just for their "Notes" areas.
+I have an entry named "Credit Cards".
+Its "Notes" block contains the number, expiration date, CVV number, PIN, and 24-hour customer service telephone number for each of my cards.
 The "Username" and "Password" fields are empty, the data is all down in the "Notes" field.